opentensor/subtensor/docs/consensus.md

 We expect that greater bonds penalty will penalize out-of-consensus validators more, which means less emission going to cabals.
 Comprehensive simulation with $\beta = 0$, $0.5$, and $1$ respectively show 78%, 76%, and 73% honest utility requirement.
 This confirms the expectation, that greater bonds penalty means greater inflation going to the honest majority.

 #### Emission ratio (ξ)
-Servers need incentive to deliver high utility, and validators need rewards to secure the network.
+Subnet servers need incentive to deliver high utility, and subnet validators need rewards to secure the network.
 We expect that more emission going to validators will improve security guarantees, since self-serving validation can then be economically disincentivized.

 <p align="center">